eclipse-sumo/sumo/docs/web/docs/FAQ.md

     rerouters for continuous operation with configurable turning ratios.
-  - If the networks is not circular to begin with (i.e a single road) you can make the network circular in a non-geometrical way by adding a return edge and declaring it's length to be very short (minimum 0.1m).
+  - If the networks is not circular to begin with (i.e a single road) you can make the network circular in a non-geometrical way by adding a return edge that and declaring it's length to be very short (minimum 0.1m).
+The return edge should have a sensible geometry (i.e. a detour loop) but the length can be made very short so that it does not affect vehicle routes.
 - You can generate long trips going around the network with lots of detours.
 This can be accomplished using [randomTrips.py](Tools/Trip.md#randomtripspy) by setting